Xynous/C-Libraries/README.md

 # Example Programs

 1).
 Library usage examples can be found within the __"Technical Paper.docx"__ and within the __"Example Programs"__ folder within this project repository.
-Note that the example source code provides __"Comments"__ which provides further explanation where as the technical paper does not, due to document formatting been cleaner and easy to read without the added comments.
+Note that the example source code provides __"Comments"__ which provides further explanation where as the technical paper does not, due to document formatting been cleaner and easier to read without the additional source code comments.

 # Contact me